Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 • Rubbish LCD screen

-Like the Zeus, the Groov-e Boston is a radio pitched at the affordable end of the spectrum.
+Like the Zeus, the Groov-e Boston is a radio pitched to affordable buyers.
 It doesn’t boast as many convenient features as the Zeus, but the Boston is a more stylish and portable unit for moving around the house.

 We very much liked its looks with its wood cabinet and silver fascia giving the radio both a slightly retro styled but also modern appearance.
-It has a handle for carrying it around, and although it weighs 871g, we didn’t find it to be particularly heavy to shuffle about.
-If you like your stylish radios and find the Ruark R1S is too expensive, the Boston is a much more affordable alternative.
+It has a handle for carrying it around, and although it weighs 871g, we didn’t find it to be too heavy.
+If you like your stylish radios and find the Ruark R1S too expensive, the Boston is a more affordable alternative.

-It has a battery compartment that accepts four C-sized batteries (which are not included), a telescopic antenna to find a better radio signal, and a range of buttons and dials on its front that we found made using the Boston an extremely easy process.
-A downside is the LCD screen which we found to be a) too small, b) hard to read from across a room and c) the light spill from backlit screen becomes distracting at night even at its low setting.
+It has a battery compartment that accepts four C-sized batteries (not included), a telescopic antenna for a better radio signal, and a range of buttons and dials on its front that we found made operating the Boston an easy process.
+A downside is the LCD screen which we found to be a) too small, b) hard to read from across a room and c) the light spill from backlit screen distracts at night.

 There are 20 presets for FM stations and another 20 for DAB.
 Other features include Bluetooth connectivity and Dynamic Range Control that controls the loudness of the highs and lows.
-This is a feature we reckon you can live without enabling as it didn’t have much of a difference when we were using it.
+This is a feature we reckon you can live without enabling as it doesn’t make much of a difference.

 Reviewer: Kob Monney